fxstein/smartthings-smartlib/README.md

 You are encouraged to contribute your own re-useable functions and helpers.

-This library is licensed as [Apache V2](https://github.com/fxstein/smartthings-smartlib/blob/master/LICENSE "Apache V2 License") and hosted on github here: https://github.com/fxstein/smartthings-smartlib
+This library is licensed as [Apache V2](https://github.com/fxstein/smartthings-smartlib/blob/master/LICENSE "Apache V2 License") and hosted on github: https://github.com/fxstein/smartthings-smartlib

 SmartLib Library